Jimjule/Echo-Server-Java/README.md

 # Testing

 - In the console, run `./gradlew test`
-- For test coverage report, run `./gradlew jacocoTestReport`
+- For test coverage report, run `./gradlew jacocoTestReport` (make sure to compile first)
 - Results are found in `/build/reports/jacoco/test/html/index.html`, and can be read in browser

 # Compiling